BBQ Shrimp Quinoa Bowls

-- 1/2 c (about 2 oz.) shredded cheddar cheese (I use Cabot 50% Light Sharp Cheddar) - sometimes I use up to 1 c (about 4 oz. depending on how cheesy I want it)
+- 1/2 cup (about 2 oz) shredded cheddar cheese (I use Cabot 50% Light Sharp Cheddar) - sometimes I use up to 1 c (about 4 oz. depending on how cheesy I want it)

-- Olive oil spray or nonstick cooking spray (or about 1 t oil)
+- Olive oil spray or nonstick cooking spray or 1 tsp oil

-- 1/4 c of your favorite barbecue sauce, plus additional for serving, if desired
+- 1/4 cup barbecue sauce plus additional for serving, if desired

-- About 1 lb broccoli, cooked as desired (steamed, roasted, etc.)
+- 1 lb broccoli cooked as desired (steamed, roasted, etc.)

 For the Cheesy Quinoa:

-- Combine quinoa, broth, a pinch of salt & pepper, and dry mustard in a pot, and cook according to package directions.
+- Combine quinoa, broth, a pinch of salt and pepper, and dry mustard in a pot, and cook according to package directions, about 15 minutes.